Best Laser Cap for Hair Loss

 iRestore has several hair care products and supplements, including a drug-free minoxidil alternative.
 The company’s pricing is a little higher than average, but it does offer a very competitively priced bundle, and you can purchase your initial products along with your laser cap to save even more.

-The shampoo and conditioner better resemble salon products than hair loss treatments, but they can each still provide benefits for anyone struggling with thinning hair.
+The shampoo and conditioner better resemble salon products than hair loss treatments, but they may still still provide benefits for anyone struggling with thinning hair.
+As with the other supplemental haircare products listed throughout our guide, however, these lack rigorous enough clinical data to have real efficacy on their own.

 Anti-Hair Loss Shampoo: $17.59